-Subsequently, we evaluated the faithfulness (also referred to as sensitivity) of the evidence maps generated by our SoftCAM approach, in comparison to post-hoc saliency maps.
-Sensitivity analysis evaluates how much the highly activated regions in an explanation map contribute to the model's prediction \cite{nielsen2023evalattai}, thereby assessing whether the highlighted areas actually influence the model’s decision-making process.
-To do this, we split the input images into non-overlapping $33\text{x}33$ patches, then progressively removed the top-ranked patches (based on attribution scores) and observed the relative change in model confidence.
-We conducted this evaluation on samples that were correctly predicted by both the black-box CNNs and their corresponding dense and sparse SoftCAM variants in the test sets.
-We found that the sparse SoftCAM generally outperformed other methods, notably on the OCT and RSNA datasets (Fig.\,\ref{fig3:quantitative-analysis}; Appendix \ref{suppl:precision-sensitivity-rsna}, \ref{suppl:prec-sens-eval}).
-On the fundus dataset, both the dense and sparse SoftCAM models performed slightly below the best-performing post-hoc methods, with Guided BP yielding the highest sensitivity scores, followed by Integrated Gradients (Fig.\,\ref{fig3:quantitative-analysis}).
-On the OCT dataset, sparse and dense SoftCAM outperformed all post-hoc methods when using the ResNet model and ranked second and third, respectively, with the VGG model.
-Finally, on the RSNA dataset, sparse SoftCAM achieved the best sensitivity scores, outperforming all other methods, while dense SoftCAM ranked second with ResNet and third with VGG (see Appendix \ref{suppl:prec-sens-eval}).
+Subsequently, we evaluated the faithfulness (also referred to as sensitivity) of the evidence maps generated by our SoftCAM-based explanations in comparison to post-hoc saliency maps.
+Sensitivity analysis evaluates how much the highly activated regions in an explanation map contribute to the model's prediction \cite{yeh2019fidelity}, thereby assessing whether the highlighted areas actually influence the model’s decision-making process.
+To do this, we split the input images into non-overlapping $33 \times 33$ patches, then progressively removed the top-ranked patches (based on attribution scores) and measured the relative change in model confidence.
+We conducted this evaluation on samples that were correctly predicted by both the black-box CNNs and their corresponding SoftCAM variants from the test sets.
+We found that the sparse SoftCAM generally outperformed other methods, notably on the OCT and RSNA datasets (Fig.\,\ref{fig3:quantitative-analysis}; Appendix \ref{suppl:precision-sensitivity-rsna} and \ref{suppl:prec-sens-eval}).
+On the fundus dataset, both the base and sparse SoftCAM models performed slightly below the best-performing post-hoc methods, with Guided BP yielding the highest sensitivity scores, followed by Integrated Gradients (Fig.\,\ref{fig3:quantitative-analysis}).
+On the OCT dataset, the SoftCAM variants outperformed all post-hoc methods with the ResNet model, while with the VGG the sparse and base versions ranked second and third, respectively.
+On the RSNA dataset, the sparse SoftCAM achieved the highest sensitivity, surpassing all other methods, with the base SoftCAM ranking second with ResNet and third with VGG (Appendix \ref{suppl:prec-sens-eval}).